-We all know adding pictures to content helps grab peoples’ attention.
-Well, adding video amps up engagement even more.
-Videos convey more than just information — they convey emotion — and purchasing decisions typically don’t come down to logic but a feeling, as well.
-Yes, even B2B purchasing decisions.
+Adding pictures to content helps grab peoples’ attention, but adding great video amps up engagement even more.
+Videos convey more than just information — they show emotion — and purchasing decisions typically don’t come down to logic but a feeling, as well.
+(Yes, even B2B purchasing decisions.)

-So you know video is a great vehicle to carry your message, but how exactly do you go about creating a video with real impact?
+So you know video is a great vehicle to help carry your marketing strategy, but how exactly do you go about creating one with real impact?
 You’re a marketer, not a director, after all.
 The good news is it’s not that hard or expensive to create a video that can inform and educate — perhaps even entertain — your audience.

 Keep in mind, even though your audience is “all business,” they are still people who are making the buying decisions, so target your message to the people, not the business.

-Video is an excellent vehicle for communicating product information in an engaging way.
-While B2B and B2C marketing often differs in terms of tactics, keep in mind people are people, regardless of whether they are buying something for themselves or for their businesses.
+While B2B and B2C marketing often differ in terms of tactics, keep in mind people are people, regardless of whether they are buying something for themselves or for their businesses.
 They behave in the same way when researching products, so target your audience by creating video content that appeals to the emotion of the people, not the business.